adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I was born in Omaha," answered the little Wizard; "my father, who was a politician, named me Oscar Zoroaster Phadrig Isaac Norman Henkle Emmannuel Ambroise Diggs.

 When I grew up I just called myself O. Z., because the other initials were P-I-N-H-E-A-D. Then I ran away from home and joined a circus.
 I did tricks of ventriloquism.
 Also I began to make balloon ascensions.
 One day my balloon ran away with me and brought me across the deserts to this beautiful country.
 The people saw me and bowed down before me.
 I told them I was a Wizard, and showed them some easy tricks that amazed them.
 When they saw the initials painted on the balloon they called me Oz."

 "Now I begin to understand," said the Princess.

 "At that time," continued the Wizard, "there were four separate countries in this Land, each one of the four was by a Witch.
 But the people thought my power was greater than that of the Witches.
 Perhaps the Witches thought so too, for they never dared oppose me.
-I ordered to build the Emerald City just where the four countries cornered together, and then I announced myself the Ruler of the Land of Oz, which in- cluded all the four countries of the Munchkins, the Gillikins, the Winkies and the Quadlings.
+I ordered to build the Emerald City just where the four countries cornered together, and then I announced myself the Ruler of the Land of Oz, which included all the four countries of the Munchkins, the Gillikins, the Winkies and the Quadlings.
 Over this Land I ruled in peace for many years, until I grew old.
 When Dorothy was first blown to this place by a cyclone I arranged to go away with her in a balloon.
 But the balloon escaped too soon and carried me back alone.
 After many adventures I reached Omaha.
-I joined a circus again, and made my balloon ascensions until the earth- quake caught me."
+I joined a circus again, and made my balloon ascensions until the earthquake caught me."

 "That is quite a history," said Ozma; "but there is a little more history about the Land of Oz that you do not understand.
 Many years before you came here this Land was united under one Ruler, as it is now.
 The Ruler’s name was always 'Oz,' which means in our language 'Great and Good'.
 If the Ruler was a woman, her name was always 'Ozma.'
 When the Ruler, my grandfather, was hunting one day, one Wicked Witch named Mombi stole him and carried him away.
 Then the Witches divided up the kingdom, and ruled the four parts of it until you came here.
-That was why the people were so glad to see

-you.
-They thought from your initials that you were their right- ful ruler."
+That was why the people were so glad to see you.
+They thought from your initials that you were their rightful ruler."

 "But, at that time," said the Wizard, thoughtfully, "there were two Good Witches and two Wicked Witches ruling in the land."